hunter-college-ossd-spr-2020/project-evaluation/facebookfollytroy_template.md

 but they dont seem to be unfriendly either.**

 1. Do maintainers thank people for their contributions? <br>
-**There is a github bot that responds to pull requests and does not usually thnak the person adding commits.**
+**There is a github bot that responds to pull requests and does not usually thank the person adding commits.**

 ### Summary